skip to primary navigation skip to content

 Assistant Professor, Curriculum Studies and Gender Studies, OISE, University of Toronto, Toronto, Ontario, 1998-2003

-Assistant/Associate Professor, Educational Studies, 2003-2014
+Assistant/Associate Professor, Educational Studies (Sociology of Education), 2003-2014

-Reader, Education, University of Cambridge, 2007-2021
+Reader, Sociology of Education, University of Cambridge, 2007-2021

 David Lam Endowed Chair in Multicultural Education, UBC, 2010-2014

-Professor, Education, University of Cambridge, 2021
+Professor, Sociology of Education, Education, University of Cambridge, 2021

 Membership of Professional Bodies/Associations